 Understanding more about the teenage brain, and specifically about communication and the teenage brain, can help us gain insight, understanding and, most importantly, empathy for our teen’s experience.
 The science also points to helpful conversation tips to avoid power struggles and emotional landmines.

 Sometimes we worry so much about what to say we forget to close our mouths and open our ears.
 Pay attention to what your teen shares even outside the context of a “serious conversation.”
 Many teens are most likely to share when they feel less pressure for details and more in control of the context.
 Teens also share a lot without talking at all – through their mood, their choices, and their body language.
 Pay attention to and listen for these insights into their lives.

 Don’t duck the hard conversations.

 If we are uncomfortable talking about something, that probably means we should.
-Conversations with teens about sexual health, gender, relationships, drugs and alcohol, consent and other tricky conversations are essential.
+Conversations with teens about sexual health, gender, race and racism, relationships, drugs and alcohol, consent and other tricky conversations are essential.
 Don’t leave these conversations only to the media, the internet or their peers.